OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 which is installed from the Linux distrubition's *Devel* repository (which should **not** be enabled by default!)::

   # AlmaLinux 8 only: dnf install almalinux-release-devel
-  # AlmaLinux 9 and 10 only: dnf install epel-release
+  # RockyLinux and AlmaLinux 9 and 10: dnf install epel-release
   $ dnf install sbsigntools

 Some examples of signatures are: